Parenting Highly Sensitive Child | Tips & Advice For Parents

 Leaving the authoritarian Piscean era of do what I say not what I do, and my way or no way, and the most famous because I say so or because I am the adult, etc. are over.
 HSPs do not blindly trust, meaning they do not blindly just do what you say because you say it.
 They do not live in fear like that.
 In fact, they think for themselves.
 Gasp!
 Even more of a gasp if you have raised them to think for themselves and they actually do it.
 Darn it!
 How could they!
 It’s okay, don’t react just observe, and even still learn to teach instead of tell.
 This has been extremely helpful with my daughter upon raising her.
 Whenever I tell her to do something, she has about 10 reasons why she is choosing not to do that, and it can quickly become a wrestling match over just about everything.
 However, when I explore all of the concepts of understanding and teach her all of the aspects she magically says Oh, I can see that, or I understand, or the beloved that makes sense now.
 So get they are not property, and this is not a police state where you are looking to punish, judge, and admonish at every moment.
 Your job as a parent is to guide, teach, encourage, and support them in making their decisions.
 Sometimes the cause and effect will work in their favor to the result they are seeking, and sometimes it will result in a lesson.
 Either way, it is their road and their journey to discover and jumping up and down and yelling will not do anything to shift the mindset.

-Ultimately there is no right or wrong way, there is no expert opinion.
+Ultimately there is no right or wrong way when it comes to parenting highly sensitive children, there is no expert opinion.
 I think we all bumble through this infinite discovery of life and work towards deeper levels of understanding both ourselves as well as others.
 I think another aspect that HSPs take on is the need to care Take others emotions ahead of our own.
 I think in a lot of ways we feel deep[ly responsible for those emotions around us that we love, honor, and admire.
 However., as we get healthier, wiser, and more conscious, we discover that we can leave all the feelings that we pick up where they belong.
 We no longer need to pick up intuitively every thought that floats by and we can recognize where we begin and end, and where another picks up.
 I often teach people about houses on a street.
 All of the houses are in neat little rows separated by streets.
 And before we cross the street, we make sure our street is in order.
 No throwing trash around and no sneaking into other peoples backyards.
 We can relax inside our home or on the porch, and we know exactly what laundry needs folding, or trash needs to be taken out, but we do not need to go and do the neighbors laundry or throw his or her trash out.
 We are content and at peace with our own space, our own place, and our own feelings, thoughts, etc.

 In a world filled with anger, judgment, discontent, and disease we need highly sensitive people in order to heal the world.
 So if you have these sweet spirits in your life love them fiercely, acknowledge them, support them, and be mindful and present to them with authenticity as well as peace.
 They will appreciate you for it.